 The same goes for spiders and insects.
 I’m not a lover of toxic chemicals being sprayed around the house, but I’m also really not a fan of venomous spiders (or actually any kind-of creepy crawly insect) in my house.
 You can pay someone or once again you can go to the local store and get recommendations for your area and do the spraying yourself.

-This is just the start of the ways we’ve found to save money in our house.
+This is just the start of the easy ways to save money on a tight budget that we’ve used in our house.
 I think a part two might be coming.

 Those little things that you don’t think make a difference really do add up.
 Put them together and you’ll find you are saving a decent amount!

-What are some of your favorite easy ways to save money?
+What are some of your favorite easy ways to save money on a tight budget?

 Be sure to join our community on Facebook and follow us on Pinterest!